Data Warehouse Design

 Using natural keys instead of surrogate keys in fact tables

 Natural keys from source systems change, get recycled, or vary across systems.
-Surrogate keys provide stability, support SCD Type 2 versioning, and improve join performance.
+Surrogate keys provide stability, support SCD Type 2 versioning, improve join performance.
 Always use integer surrogate keys in fact-to-dimension relationships.

 Treating the warehouse as a copy of the source system